Francis P. Hammerberg: Biography

 During salvage in the aftermath of the West Loch Disaster, he lost his life in a rescue operation at Pearl Harbor on February 17, 1945.
 Disregarding all personal danger, he rescued one diver who had been trapped in a cave-in of steel wreckage while tunneling under a sunken LST.
 After this rescue, Hammerberg went even farther under the buried hulk and, while rescuing a second diver, was pinned down by another cave-in and perished.
 Boatswain's Mate Hammerberg posthumously received the Medal of Honor; he is the last person to be awarded the medal for non-combat heroism.

 He was buried at Holy Sepulchre Cemetery in Southfield, Michigan.

 Namesake

 In 1955, the destroyer escort was named for him.
-A street in Flint and a playground in Detroit are also named Hammerberg in his honor.
+A street in Flint and a playing field in Detroit are also named Hammerberg in his honor.